yownas/vzsh/README.md

     vzsh -k admin -h testct.example.com vzctl destroy testct.example.com

+Check uptime and load of all hosts, maybe to find a host with low load that you can move containers to.

+    vzsh -h athosts uptime

 Using your admin-key, login on the host running testct.example.com and remove it.
 This is a good example why you would like to have separate admin-keys, to avoid doing something dangerous by mistake.

     echo "This is a nameserver." | vzsh ns1.mydomain 'cat > /etc/motd'